 Day Care Home, Type A. A permanent residence of the administrator in which child care or publicly funded child care is provided for seven to twelve children at one time or a permanent residence of the administrator in which child care is provided for four to twelve children at one time if four or more children at one time are under two years of age.
-In counting children for the purposes of this paragraph, any children under six years of age who are related to a licensee, administrator, or employee and who are on the premises of the type A home shall be counted.
+In counting children for the purposes of this paragraph,

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. any children under six years of age who are related to a licensee, administrator, or employee and who are on the premises of the type A home shall be counted.